dslytech/ha-timini-print-addon/README.md

 This add-on now shells out to those flags directly, with no Pillow rendering, no image cropping tricks, and no canvas/DPI guessing involved - it's exactly what the official Android app does under the hood.
-Two settings mentioned in the Android app's UI - **rotate print** and **paper feed amount** - exist in TiMini-Print's internal `PrintSettings` dataclass but are **not** wired up to any CLI flag in the version of the source seen so far, so they can't be exposed here either; "number of copies" wasn't found anywhere in the CLI or settings code at all.
-If a future TiMini-Print release adds CLI flags for these, they can be added here too.
+One setting mentioned in the Android app's UI - **rotate print** - exists in TiMini-Print's internal `PrintSettings` dataclass but is **not** wired up to any CLI flag in the version of the source seen so far, so it can't be exposed here either; "number of copies" wasn't found anywhere in the CLI or settings code at all (see "Copies, and viewing TiMini-Print's own license text" below for how that's worked around client-side instead). **Paper feed amount**, however, *is* available in a different form: `--feed` and `--retract` (see "Feed and retract paper" below) advance/retract the paper directly as a standalone action - this isn't the same as the per-job "feed padding" setting shown in the Android app (which still isn't exposed), but covers the same practical need of moving the paper without printing anything.
+If a future TiMini-Print release adds CLI flags for rotation, they can be added here too.

+## Feed and retract paper

+The **Scan** card has **"Feed paper"** / **"Retract paper"** buttons that run `timiniprint_command_line.py --feed` / `--retract` - these just move the paper, no printing involved, matching the same-named buttons in TiMini-Print's own GUI.
+Uses the printer/model selection from the Scan card above (same as a print job would).

+## Copies, and viewing TiMini-Print's own license text

+Both print cards have a **Copies** field (1-20) - TiMini-Print's own CLI has no `--copies` flag, so this just calls it that many times in a row; if any copy fails, later ones are skipped rather than wasting more paper.
+The small **"i"** button next to the page title (like the info button on many real printers/appliances) fetches and shows TiMini-Print's own license text (`--licenses` output) via a new `GET /licenses` endpoint.

+## PDF page selection, page gap, and margin trimming

+The "Print image or PDF" card also has:

+- **PDF pages** (e.g. `1,3-5`) - print only specific pages of a
+  multi-page PDF instead of all of them.
+Ignored for plain images.
+- **Gap between pages** (mm) - extra vertical spacing between PDF pages.
+Leave blank for TiMini-Print's own default (5mm).
+- **Trim white side margins** / **Trim white top/bottom margins** -
+  on by default (matching TiMini-Print's own default behavior).
+  Untick either to print the image/PDF page at its original size without TiMini-Print's automatic white-margin cropping - see "Text size and print darkness" above for why this crop can matter (it's the same mechanism that made an early font-size approach for text printing behave unpredictably).

 ## Black & white preview with dithering and brightness adjustment